-This year, the HTDR working committee consists of Vera La Mela and Jorunn Joiner.
+This year, the HTDR working committee consists of Niklas Dahl and Jorunn Joiner.
 As the working committee, we organize the meetings and function as a connector between the various boards and the doctoral students.
 Don’t hesitate to contact us or any of HTDRs representatives if you have any questions concerning your work as a doctoral student or if you feel like you might want to get involved in a representational task.
 We look forward to hearing from you and to seeing you at the next meeting.

 The Law Doctoral Student Council

 The Council of Law Doctoral Students (JDR,Juridiska doktorandrådet) is the doctoral student union council at the Faculty of Law at Lund University, representing around 30 active doctoral students placed at the faculty.

 The most important task of JDR is to guard the interests of the doctoral students at the Faculty of Law.
 The council does so by taking part in boards and committees at different levels at the faculty.